How to Grow Citrus in Arizona: A Complete Guide

 - Allow the top several inches of soil to dry out between waterings.

-- The frequency of watering is dependent on several factors: the type of soil (clay holds moisture longer than sandy or rocky soils), sun exposure, rain, temperature, and wind conditions.
+- Watering frequency depends on several factors: the type of soil (clay holds moisture longer than sandy or rocky soils), sun exposure, rain, temperature, and wind conditions.

 7. Is it necessary to fertilize citrus?